gpuweb/WSL/Spec/source/index.rst

 Phase 4.
 Annotations for execution
 ----------------------------------

+We resolved each overloaded function call in the previous section.
+They must now be annotated with which function is actually being called.

 Every variable declaration, and every function parameter must be associated with a unique memory location.

 Each control barrier must be annotated with a unique barrier identifier.